 As a participant in the healthcare industry, our operations and relationships, and those of our clients, are regulated by a number of foreign, federal, state and local governmental entities.
 The impact of this regulation on us is direct, to the extent we are ourselves subject to these laws and regulations, and is also indirect, both in terms of the level of government reimbursement available to our clients and in that, in a number of situations, even if we are not directly regulated by specific healthcare laws and regulations, our products must be capable of being used by our clients in a manner that complies with those laws and regulations.
 The ability of our clients to comply with laws and regulations while using our solutions could affect the marketability of our products or our compliance with our client contracts, or even expose us to direct liability under the theory that we had assisted our clients in a violation of healthcare laws or regulations.
 Because our business relationships with physicians, hospitals and other provider clients are unique and the healthcare IT industry as a whole is relatively young, the application of many state and federal regulations to our business operations and to our clients is uncertain.
 It is possible that a review of our business practices or those of our clients by courts or regulatory authorities could result in a determination that could adversely affect us.
-See the risk factor entitled "The failure by Practice Fusion to comply with the terms of its settlement agreements with the U.S. Department of Justice (the "DOJ") could have a material and adverse impact on our business, results of operations and financial condition, and, even if Practice Fusion complies with those settlement agreements, the costs and burdens of compliance could be significant, and we may face additional investigations and proceedings from other governmental entities or third parties related to the same or similar conduct underlying the agreements with the DOJ."
+See the risk factor entitled "The failure by Practice Fusion to comply with the terms of its settlement agreements with the U.S. Department of Justice (the "DOJ") could have a material and adverse impact on our business, results of operations and financial condition, and, even if Practice Fusion complies with those settlement agreements with the DOJ."
 Furthermore, as we expand our business globally, we become subject to comparable laws and regulations in each non-United States jurisdiction in which we operate, which creates additional risks.
-See the risk factor entitled "Our business is subject to the risks of global operations."
+See the risk factor entitled "Our business is subject to the risks of glo